Policies and Procedures

 1. Implement continuous improvement protocols and adopt best practices regarding asset management planning, including:

-i.
-Complete and accurate asset data
+2. Complete and accurate asset data

-ii.
-Condition assessment protocols
+3. Condition assessment protocols

-iii.
-Risk and criticality models
+4. Risk and criticality models

-iv.
-Lifecycle management
+5. Lifecycle management

-v.
-Financial strategy development
+6. Financial strategy

-vi.
-Level Of Service framework
+7. Level Of Service framework

-2. Continue to develop and maintain an asset inventory of all municipal infrastructure assets.
+3. Continue to develop and maintain an asset inventory of all municipal infrastructure assets.

-3. Develop an Asset Management Plan that incorporates all municipal infrastructure assets that meet the Capitalization Thresholds outlined in the organization’s Tangible Capital Asset Policy, as summarized in Schedule A of this Strategic Asset Management Policy.
+5. Develop an Asset Management Plan that incorporates all municipal infrastructure assets that meet the Capitalization Thresholds outlined in the organization’s Tangible Capital Asset Policy, as summarized in Schedule A of this Strategic Asset Management Policy.
 With the exception of work-in-progress, all single and pooled municipal infrastructure assets that fall within one of these asset classes and meet the capitalization threshold will be incorporated in future asset management plans.

 Future asset management plans may include any assets to which work is completed through approved capital projects, regardless of whether these assets meet existing capitalization thresholds.

-After 2024, the plan will be updated at least every five years in accordance with O. Reg.
+After 2025, the plan will be updated at least every five years in accordance with O. Reg.
 588/17 requirements to promote, document and communicate continuous improvement of the Asset Management Program.

-7. Align, annually through the capital budget process, asset management planning with financial plans prepared under the Safe Drinking Water Act, 2002, such as the City of Thunder Bay’s Drinking Water System Financial Plan, as well as any financial plans related to the Municipality’s other assets, as approved by Council.
+9. Align, annually through the capital budget process, asset management planning with financial plans prepared under the Safe Drinking Water Act, 2002, such as the City of Thunder Bay’s Drinking Water System Financial Plan, as well as any financial plans related to the Municipality’s other assets, as approved by Council.

-9. Continue to coordinate asset management planning where infrastructure assets connect or are interrelated with neighbouring communities wherever viable and beneficial.
+11. Continue to coordinate asset management planning where infrastructure assets connect or are interrelated with neighbouring communities wherever viable and beneficial.

-10. Provide opportunities for municipal residents and other interested parties to offer input into asset management planning.
+12. Provide opportunities for municipal residents and other interested parties to offer input into asset management planning.

-11. Review and, if necessary, update this Strategic Asset Management Policy at least every five years.
+13. Review and, if necessary, update this Strategic Asset Management Policy at least every five years.

 ROLES AND RESPONSIBILITIES